-\textbf{Global-pooled feature (GPF)} is computed similarly to the global feature, but with averaging being performed along the $s_{d_j}$ dimension to obtain a single feature vector with length $C$.
-Cosine similarity is then computed to measure how likely it is that the two observations belong to the same identity.
-This strategy is adopted by many (ReID) approaches~\cite{pcb,isp,vpm} employ global-pooled feature (on fully supervised learned feature maps).
+\textbf{Global-pooled feature (GPF).} Similar to the global feature, but averaging is performed along the $s_{d_j}$ dimension to obtain a single feature vector with length $C$.
+Cosine similarity then is computed to measure how likely it is that the two observations belong to the same identity.
+A large body of re-identification (ReID) approaches~\cite{pcb,isp,vpm} employ global-pooled feature (on fully supervised learned feature maps).
 The benefit and drawback are similar to center feature.

-\textbf{Supervised ReID feature (ReID).} For a given image cropped from a bounding box, we employ a strong, off-the-shelf person ReID model to extract a single feature vector with length $C$, and compute cosine similarity between observations.
+\textbf{Supervised ReID feature (ReID).} For a given image cropped from a bounding box, we employ an strong, off-the-shelf person ReID model to extract a single feature vector with length $C$, and compute cosine similarity between observations.
 The model uses a ResNet-50~\cite{resnet} architecture and is trained with the joint set of three widely-used datasets: Market-1501~\cite{market}, CUHK-03~\cite{cuhk03}, and DukeMTMC-ReID~\cite{duke}.
 Using supervised ReID models to extract appearance features is widely used in existing multi-object tracking approaches~\cite{motreid1,motreid2,motreid3}.
-Given that large amount of identity labels are leveraged during training, supervised ReID models usually show good association accuracy.
+Considering large amount of identity labels are leveraged in training, supervised ReID models usually show good association accuracy.

 Note that for CF, GF, GPF, and the proposed RSM, we employ the same appearance model (ImageNet pre-trained ResNet-18) for fair comparison.
 For a broad comparison, we provide results obtained with different detectors and on different datasets.
 We adopt the following detectors and test on MOT-16~\cite{mot16} \emph{train} split (listed with detection accuracy from low to high): DPM~\cite{dpm}, Faster R-CNN~\cite{frcnn} (FRCNN), SDP~\cite{sdp}, and FairMOT~\cite{fairmot}.